HTTP-APIs/http-apis.github.io/pages/GSoC-19.md

 ## Improvement/Additions to the parsers:
 ### Idea:
 A lot of things haven't been implemented in the OpenAPI parser or did not have alternatives in Hydra.
 With the updations in the spec for both, there might be workarounds for this.
 We also would like to implement more such parsers and have a general collection of them to help people using different specs adopt Hydra easily.
-One such possiblity is [RAML](https://github.com/raml-org/raml-spec/blob/master/versions/raml-10/raml-10.md/).
+One such possibility is [RAML](https://github.com/raml-org/raml-spec/blob/master/versions/raml-10/raml-10.md/).
 More such API definition specs need to be identified and tools should be created for migration to Hydra.
 ### Skills Required:
 - Python
 - Hydra